 Similar to atom_chars/2, but converts between a number and its representation as a list of one-character atoms.
 Fails with a syntax_error if Number is unbound or CharList does not describe a number.
-Following the ISO standard, it allows for leading white space (including newlines) and does not allow for trailing white space.68 number_codes(?Number, ?CodeList)
+Following the ISO standard, it allows for leading white space (including newlines) and does not allow for trailing white space.71 atom_number(?Atom, ?Number)